mlgvla/mahlzeit-api/notes.md

     }

 8/14/21
-[] add save button to recipe card and recipe detail card [] implement postMyRecipe - remember to JSON.stringify the ingredients array and adding it back to the object BEFORE posting!!!
+[x] add save button to recipe card and recipe detail card [x] implement postMyRecipe - remember to JSON.stringify the ingredients array and adding it back to the object BEFORE posting!!!
 Do this in the save handler!

-[] Math.round(calories/yield) to calculate calories per serving for card display [] Source will be the text for the url link
+[x] Math.round(calories/yield) to calculate calories per serving for card display [x] Source will be the text for the url link

+8/15/21
+[] if the parent component is MyRecipesContainer, don't show the save button.
+Show a Delete Button.
+Let parent identify itself to Card in the props
+[] implement Delete Recipe.
+Show alert